ashma2583/DS-306-Group-49/README.md

     * **Diastolic Blood Pressure:** Interestingly, higher diastolic blood pressure showed a positive correlation with testosterone levels ($p \approx 0.0015$).
 * **Renal Function:** Urine flow rate (`UrineFlow1`) remained a significant positive predictor ($p \approx 0.004$), reinforcing the link between renal health and testosterone.
 * **Non-Significant Factors:** When controlling for the above health metrics, **Age**, **Systolic Blood Pressure**, and **Diabetes** status were not found to be statistically significant predictors in this specific model.
-* **Model Variance:** The combined health indicators explain approximately **11% of the variance** in testosterone levels ($R^2 = 0.1108$), indicating that while these physical health markers are important, testosterone levels are likely influenced by a complex array of other unmeasured factors.
+* **Model Variance:** The combined health indicators explain approximately **11% of the variance** in testosterone levels ($R^2 = 0.1108$), indicating that while these physical health markers are important, testosterone levels are likely influenced by other unmeasured factors.

 ## 🔗 Live Application
 **[Click here to view the interactive app]( https://ashtonma.shinyapps.io/ds306group49/)**